StevenClontz/checkit-platform/generators.md

 ## Tips and Tricks

+### Don't oversimplify multiplication

-Sage is sometimes over-eager to factor when (say) multiplying, but this can be overridden.
+Sage is sometimes over-eager to factor when multiplying, but this can be overridden.

 ```
 sage: x^2*(2*x+2)